XingxingLi2017/WordPress-appointment-plugin/README.md

 # WordPress-appointment-plugin
-a WordPress plugin which can add scheduling appointment  function
+a WordPress plugin which can schedule customized appointments.